unimatrix2/guess-who-sampled/DevelopmentProcess.md

 every other part, but there is no function rabbit hole (function invoking function invoking function and so on), so debugging was a little easier, because bugs are always part-specific, although on the other side of the coin, more attention was required as things would work without necessarily being right.

+## Special Thanks to

+- My teachers and TAs involved in my learning experience that helped me get this far
+- Jussi Lind for developing [Heimer](https://github.com/juzzlin/Heimer), the Open Source mindmap tool I used to make these docs